-Working Americans choose to start a business for any number of reasons.
+Working Americans choose to start their own business for any number of reasons.
 There’s increased flexibility and independence, as well as more ambitious goals, like fulfilling a lifelong vision or dream.

 According to the U.S. Small Business Administration, nearly 30 million Americans are small business owners as of 2017.

-And although those millions of Americans are all small business owners, every startup is very different.
-The details of a business owner’s operation—from how you establish yourself legally before you even purchase a single piece of equipment or inventory, to the way you scale your business once you’re in hyper-growth mode—vary widely from operation to operation.
+And although those millions of Americans are all independent small business owners, every startup is very different.
+The details of business ownership —from how you establish yourself legally before you even purchase a single piece of equipment or inventory, to the way you scale your business once you’re experiencing significant growth—vary widely from operation to operation.

-As you might expect, then, options for financing through business loans are different, too—especially depending on how you categorize your company.
+As you might expect, then, the best advice for financing through business loans can vary, too—especially depending on how you categorize your company.

 First: Are you an entrepreneur or a solopreneur?

 You’l need to know how to categorize your company in the business landscape.
 Above all, understanding whether financial institutions and lenders see you as an entrepreneur or a solopreneur will change your options.

 You’re an entrepreneur if…

 You start and run a small business.
 Easy, right?
 Sort of!